 The Department of Energy and other federal agencies are also working to support Offshore Wind Liftoff, both through long-standing programs and new resources made available through the Bipartisan Infrastructure Law and the Inflation Reduction Act.
-The Inflation Reduction Act includes a set of provisions that benefit OSW among other renewables, including provisions related to OSW leasing, transmission, and tax credits (both new and extended).^{vi} Below is a summary of key incentives, programs, and other resources available today.
+The Inflation Reduction Act includes a set of provisions that benefit OSW among other renewables, including provisions related to OSW leasing, transmission, and tax credits (both new and extended).
+Below is a summary of key incentives, programs, and other resources available today.
+For a full description of the federal support mechanisms available for offshore wind, see the fact-sheet Advancing the Growth of the U.S. Offshore Wind Industry: Federal Funding and Incentives.